Metro Manila: Economy

 The National Capital Region accounts for 31.2% of the gross domestic product of the Philippines in 2024.
 Furthermore, it has the highest per capita GDP of the country at (US$10,426).
+As of 2025, 4 of the 10 largest contributor in the economy of the Philippines is located within Metro Manila: Quezon City, Makati, the City of Manila, and Taguig.
+According to the Brookings Institution, the 2014 share of output by industry in Metro Manila is as follows: trade and tourism: 31.4%, business/finance: 28.6%, local/non-market: 15.6%, manufacturing: 12.5%, transportation: 4.9%, construction: 4%, utilities: 2.8%, and commodities: 0.3%.
 The employment rate in the region is at 91.3% as of April 2021.
-According to the Brookings Institution, the 2014 share of output by industry in Metro Manila is as follows: trade and tourism: 31.4%, business/finance: 28.6%, local/non-market: 15.6%, manufacturing: 12.5%, transportation: 4.9%, construction: 4%, utilities: 2.8%, and commodities: 0.3%.

 Metro Manila has an office vacancy rate of 19.8% by the end of 2024, due to the expiration of pre-pandemic leases and the 2023 ban on Philippine offshore gaming operator by President Marcos Jr. About 791,000 square meters of office spaces were vacated in 2024, up from 581,000 square meters reported in 2023.
 As of end of 2024, the vacancy rate for Metro Manila are as follows: Makati Central Business District: 8.3%, Ortigas Center: 12.8%, Fort Bonifacio: 17.2%, Quezon City: 22.8%, Ortigas Fringe: 24.2%, Alabang: 32.5%, Bay Area: 34.9%, and Makati Fringe: 35.9%.

 Metro Manila makes it to the "Global Top 30" cities according to property consultancy firm Jones Lang LaSalle, citing its economic scale, vast population, large gross domestic product and BPO specialization as its competitive edge.
 Furthermore, the region ranks 3rd for the top business process outsourcing global destinations, next to Bangalore and Mumbai.
 The region's retail sector remains strong, bolstered by remittances abroad, BPOs, and its tourism sector.

-Binondo, founded in 1594, is considered as the oldest chinatown in the world.

 Historically, the main business district of the metropolis was Binondo, where commercial trading flourished since the 15th century.
 By the 1960s, economic activities shifted from Binondo to Makati.
 It transformed Makati into one of the leading financial centers in Asia.
 Still, Binondo remained as a cultural and financial center because of the vast Chinese population residing and doing business in the area.

-The minimum wage of Metro Manila is at ($) per-day for non-agricultural workers and at ($) per-day for those working in the agricultural sector, the highest minimum wage among all the 17 regions of the country.
-However, an increase of ₱25 was made and implemented in November 2018.

 Nominal wages are what Metro Manila's current minimum wage rates are known as.
 The Philippine government has set these wage rates at a fixed amount.
+The minimum wage of the region is at ($) per-day for non-agricultural workers and at ($) per-day for those working in the agricultural sector, the highest minimum wage among all the 17 regions of the country.
+However, an increase of ₱25 was made and implemented in November 2018.

 On the other hand, the amount after inflation is what is considered the real minimum wage.
 For instance, the non-agricultural employees of NCR typically receive ₱428.23 ($) per day as opposed to ₱537 ($).
 The minimum salary for agricultural employees in Manila (including plantation and non-plantation workers) is ($) after accounting for inflation.